floyds1995/Auto-Index-Constituents-Tracker/README.md

 **Note:** The Wikipedia scraper tolerates minor variations in table headers because it locates columns by keyword.
 NSE requires the response CSV to have a `Symbol` column.

+### For OHLCV-style (bulk historical + daily incremental)

+1. Copy `NSE/RawDataOHLCV/update_ohlcv.py` as a template
+2. Adjust `COLLECTION_START`, the URL builders, and the failure-classification rules for the new source
+3. Add a matching workflow under `.github/workflows/`
+4. Commit and push

 ## Manual Trigger

 To run any workflow immediately: